-Also only having one hook makes them a lot easier to un-hook a Bass that you have just landed.
+Also only having one hook makes them a lot easier to unhook a Bass that you have just landed.
 Whenever using a Zonk or Tide Minnow or a lure with three treble hooks, I’m always hoping the fish hasn’t taken the lure right down its throat.

 This can be even more challenging at night time when you can’t really see what you’re doing because you’re trying to keep your light away from the water.
 If you’re on dry land this does not matter because you can face away from the sea.

-There is a multitude of soft plastic lures to choose from, some types are of a weedless nature that can be snag free.
+There are a multitude of soft plastic lures to choose from, some types are of a weedless nature that can be snag-free.
 This is because the hook is facing up the other way.

 This way the hook tends to stay free from the weed and rocks. unfortunately is not always 100% foolproof, our tides can take the lure around the rocks.

 You could always retrieve a little bit faster so the lures of the bottom.
 But this kind of defeats the object for me.

 ok, so that’s the end of our updated review some of the lures we use on a daily basis.

 For those of you scratching your head wondering what happened to the Soft Plastics and Spinners we recently posted two review articles on both of them so check them out below click the links:

 Disclosure: We use affiliate links on our website where we may make a small commission – However, the cost is no different when you buy through the links the price is the same either way – if you choose not to that is absolutely fine – but will help us maintain and upkeep the website.
 Thank you.